stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Implies throwing away the existing code generated enumerations and structures.

-Alternatively an abstraction layer based on the existing hand-crafted API and code-generated classes would have the following advantages:
+Alternatively a bespoke solution based on the existing hand-crafted API and code-generated classes would have the following advantages:

 * The native API and structures are expressed in domain terms.